Effects of COVID-19 anxiety and obsession on fear of childbirth in high-risk pregnancy during the pandemic in Turkey

 • Doi Numarası: 10.1177/00912174231183925

-• Derginin Tarandığı İndeksler: Science Citation Index Expanded (SCI-EXPANDED), Social Sciences Citation Index (SSCI), Scopus, IBZ Online, CAB Abstracts, CINAHL, EMBASE, MEDLINE, Psycinfo
+• Derginin Tarandığı İndeksler: Science Citation Index Expanded (SCI-EXPANDED), Social Sciences Citation Index (SSCI), Scopus, IBZ Online, CAB Abstracts, CINAHL, EMBASE, Psycinfo

 • Sayfa Sayıları: ss.476-492